andrew/ultimate-awesome/README.md

 - [awesome-quantum-computing](https://github.com/awesomelistsio/awesome-quantum-computing) - A curated list of awesome libraries, learning resources, frameworks, and tools for quantum computing.
 - [awesome-redis](https://github.com/awesomelistsio/awesome-redis) - A curated list of tools, libraries, extensions, modules, GUI clients, and resources for Redis.
 - [awesome-scala](https://github.com/awesomelistsio/awesome-scala) - A curated list of awesome resources and tips for Scala development.
+- [awesome-serverless](https://github.com/awesomelistsio/awesome-serverless) - A curated list of awesome services, frameworks, tools, and resources for building serverless applications.
 - [awesome-shopify](https://github.com/awesomelistsio/awesome-shopify) - A curated list of high-quality resources, tools, apps, and guides for building, customizing, and managing Shopify stores.
 - [awesome-sql](https://github.com/awesomelistsio/awesome-sql) - A curated list of SQL databases, tools, clients, query builders, learning resources, extensions, and ecosystem utilities.
 - [awesome-static-website-services](https://github.com/awesomelistsio/awesome-static-website-services) - A curated list of awesome services, platforms, and tools for building, hosting, and managing static websites.